cristal-ise/cristal-ise/docs/Proxies.md

 ### Caching

 Caching is totally transparent for the user.
-Cache consistency is maintained by the 'Proxy Subscription' described bellow, and can be disabled setting `Storage.disableCache=true` in the [[configuration properties|CRISTALProperties]]
+Cache consistency is maintained by the 'Proxy Subscription' described bellow, and can be disabled setting `Storage.disableCache=true` in the [configuration properties](../CRISTALProperties)

 ## Proxy Subscription